davidthings/hdelk/docs/_pages/tutorial.md

 Common errors are not getting the labels right in edge specifications, and missing commas in lists of edges or components.
 Of course brace and parenthesis mismatches are their usual hell.

+*"Uncaught TypeError: Cannot read property 'nodeName' of null"* possibly means that your `<div>` id is not known

 ## Extra Diagrams